 This Vegan Cornbread is soft, moist and has just the right amount of sweetness!
-It’s a deliciously simple recipe that comes together in less than 35 minutes, and is perfect on its own or paired with soup!
+It’s a deliciously simple recipe that comes together in less than 35 minutes.

 An easy cornbread recipe

-This Vegan Cornbread is one of those easy recipes where you can just add everything to a mixing bowl and whip up in no time!
+This Vegan Cornbread is one of those easy recipes where you can just add everything to a mixing bowl and whip it up in no time!
+It’s one of my favourite things to eat alongside some vegan chili.

 There are a few factors that make up the perfect cornbread.
 A perfect cornbread should be moist, (nobody wants a dry cornbread..) not too crumbly, have a buttery texture, and be subtly sweet.
 I’m happy to say that this vegan cornbread checks these all off the list, hoorah!